-It makes it so much easier to run to the pantry and grab a meal to go, so I also fill my pantry with home canned beans and soups.
+It makes it so much easier to run to the pantry and grab a meal to go, so I also fill my pantry with home-canned beans and soups.

 Need less sodium?
 No problem, just leave it out.
 Want more or less garlic?
 Don’t like celery or carrots?
 When you make your own, you are the master chef.
 I love that part of cooking from scratch, don’t you?

 One of our most loved soups, especially in the winter is chicken soup with noodles.

 My kids have graciously taken over a lot of the meal preparation, but I try to keep it simple for them.
-This is a great way to have some grab and go meals at home, or when camping.
-You could also stick a couple quarts in a bug out bag, if you chose.
+This is a great way to have some grab-and-go meals at home, or when camping.
+You could also stick a couple of quarts in a bug out bag, if you chose.

 I get all my veggies and chicken breasts cut up at once, in separate bowls.

-I don’t add garlic at this time, I wait until I open the jar and getting ready to serve.
+I don’t add garlic at this time, I wait until I open the jar and get ready to serve.
 I do it then because my family loves the flavor of garlic, and it seems to fade when it’s in a canned recipe.

 Then, cover the ingredients with water or broth.

 I have used both, and obviously, broth has more flavor, but the water will be great, too.
 You want to leave 1″ of headspace in the jar.

 Process in your pressure canner for 90 minutes at 10PSI.

 Allow the canner to cool naturally, and remove the jars.
-Let them cool in a nondrafty area for 24 hours and then wipe off, remove the band and store.
+Let them cool in a nondrafty area for 24 hours and then wipe off, remove the band, and store.
 Any jars that didn’t seal need to be stored in the fridge and eaten within 3 days or reprocessed, using a new lid.

-When serving, you will want to add salt and pepper, garlic or parsley to taste.
+When serving, you will want to add salt and pepper, garlic, or parsley to taste.